-Skyscraper-studded Dubai, in the United Arab Emirates, ended a monthslong nightly curfew, saying in a tweet that there would be “free move all day & night” as long as people wore masks and maintained social distancing.
+Skyscraper-studded Dubai, in the United Arab Emirates, ended a monthslong nightly curfew, saying in a tweet that there would be "free move all day and night" as long as people wore masks and maintained social distancing.

 In China, where the virus first appeared late last year, an outbreak in Beijing appeared to have been brought under control.
 China reported 19 newly confirmed cases nationwide amid mass testing in the capital.

 South Korea was still struggling to quell an outbreak there, reporting 28 new cases on Thursday, mostly associated with nightlife, churches, a huge e-commerce warehouse and door-to-door sales.
 But the numbers have not reached the hundreds of new cases every day in late February and early March.